subzain/Zain-Jafri-Resume/README.md

 <header>
     <h1>Zain Jafri</h1>
     <p>(832)-871-1859 | syedmjafri.zain@gmail.com | Magnolia, TX</p>
-    <p>Objective: I am dedicated to applying theoretical knowledge and practical skills in a technical position with a passion and focus in computer programming.
+    <p>Objective: I am dedicated to applying theoretical knowledge and practical skills in a technical position with a passion and focus on computer programming.
 Committed to learning, contributing, and prioritizing performance and reliability in every task.</p>
   </header>